JasielValdesBartutis/BaSP-M2023/README.md

 # Jasiel Valdes Bartutis - BASP-M2023
-BaSP-M2023 repository contains the HTML code and files of the landing page made for Mega Rocket SA Gym web in Figma for the 01 weekly problematic.
+BaSP-M2023 repository contains the HTML and CSS code and files of the landing page made for Mega Rocket SA Gym web prototyped in FIGMA for the 01 weekly problematic.

 ## Installation